-Bridge spans uncharted waters,
+bridge spans uncharted waters

-Travels to new world.
+to a new world.

 This is a second haiku from me using the RonovanWrites prompt words: ‘bridge’ and ‘move’ (‘travel’ as a variation).
 This evening I was exploring apps for formatting quotes, thinking about using more quotes in the future, and presenting them framed on backgrounds as I am seeing on other blogs.
 (As I have noted in my sidebar, I am a monkey according to the Chinese horoscope).
 Well, there I was at Recite.com, experimenting to see how it worked and lo and behold, one of the background templates was a bridge–so that got me going, writing another haiku.